UCA email

 • Delete any rules you see that you have not created yourself.

-• I received an email from the ‘gateway’ saying my account was compromised, is this genuine?
+• I received an email from the Student IT Support saying my account was compromised, is this genuine?

-This email is likely to be genuine, but if you are unsure, please contact your campus IT Advisers for confirmation.
+This email is likely to be genuine, but if you are unsure, please contact the IT Advisers for confirmation:

 • My friends have said that I am emailing them from my Uni account when I’m not, what should I do?